typoes/harry-potter-gen-z/book_1/chapter_3.md

 “OUT!” roared Uncle Vernon, and he took both Harry and Dudley by the scruffs of their necks and threw them into the hall, slamming the kitchen door behind them.
-Harry and Dudley promptly had a furious but silent fight over who would listen at the keyhole; Dudley won, so Harry, his glasses dangling from one ear, lay flat on his stomach to listen at the crack between door and floor.
-Harry considered venting into the room like the sussy amogus imposter he was, but eventually decided against it.
+Harry and Dudley promptly had a lil sissy-fight over who would listen at the keyhole; Dudley won, so Harry, his glasses dangling from one ear, lay flat on his stomach to peep through the crack between door and floor.
+Harry considered venting into the room like the sussy imposter he was, but eventually decided against it.

 “Vernon,” Aunt Petunia was saying in a quivering voice, “look at the address — how could they possibly know where he sleeps?
 You don’t think they’re watching the house?”